gsim2345/trustpilot-widget/README.md

 # trustpilot-widget
 A widget created for a coding challenge from Trustpilot.
-The challenge was part of a job application challenge for an advanced web developer position.
+The challenge was part of a job application challenge for an advanced web developer position. https://jobs.trustpilot.com/position/473740
+I'm new to web development, but I liked this challenge, and made a try.
+I used Materialize CSS framework, and used jQuery for the coding part.